-If you set up a limited company to operate your business, then different rules apply and it is worth following the latest advice on the HMRC website or getting support from the Growth hub.
-If you are setting up a limited company then you may want to consider using an accountant to help you with the paperwork and filing of returns.
+- You will be liable for Corporation tax on the profits that your company makes and must register within three months of starting business activity. - If you are setting up a limited company then you may want to consider using an accountant to help you with the paper work and filing of returns.

-Start up Information and Links
+Start up Information and links

-Tax Fact Help Sheets
+Tax Fact Help sheets are available to

-Question 10: Do I have to pay Tax and National Insurance on my home-based business earnings even though I am only making a small amount of profit?
+Question 10: Do I have to pay Tax and National Insurance on my home based business earnings even though I am only making a small amount of profit?

-This depends upon how much income you are making from your home-based business and what other sources of income you have.
+The answer to this question depends upon how much income you are making from your home based business and what other sources of income you have.
 All your sources of taxable income have to be added together to arrive at your total income on which tax and National Insurance is due.